Cyanobacteria: Movement

 It has long been known that filamentous cyanobacteria perform surface motions, and that these movements result from type IV pili.
 Additionally, Synechococcus, a marine cyanobacteria, is known to swim at a speed of 25 μm/s by a mechanism different to that of bacterial flagella.
 Formation of waves on the cyanobacteria surface is thought to push surrounding water backwards.
-Cells are known to be motile by a gliding method and a novel uncharacterized, nonphototactic swimming method that does not involve flagellar motion.
+Cells are known to be motile by a gliding method and a novel uncharacterized, non-phototactic swimming method that does not involve flagellar motion.

 Many species of cyanobacteria are capable of gliding.
 Gliding is a form of cell movement that differs from crawling or swimming in that it does not rely on any obvious external organ or change in cell shape and it occurs only in the presence of a substrate.
 Gliding in filamentous cyanobacteria appears to be powered by a "slime jet" mechanism, in which the cells extrude a gel that expands quickly as it hydrates providing a propulsion force, although some unicellular cyanobacteria use type IV pili for gliding.

 Cyanobacteria have strict light requirements.
 Too little light can result in insufficient energy production, and in some species may cause the cells to resort to heterotrophic respiration.
 Too much light can inhibit the cells, decrease photosynthesis efficiency and cause damage by bleaching.
 UV radiation is especially deadly for cyanobacteria, with normal solar levels being significantly detrimental for these microorganisms in some cases.